-And to make matters worse, he was now sat with people defiling God’s holy vessals whilst drunk:
+And to make matters worse, he was now sat with people defiling God’s holy vessels whilst drunk:

 “But hast lifted up thyself against the Lord of heaven; and they have brought the vessels of his house before thee, and thou, and thy lords, thy wives, and thy concubines, have drunk wine in them; and thou hast praised the gods of silver, and gold, of brass, iron, wood, and stone, which see not, nor hear, nor know: and the God in whose hand thy breath is, and whose are all thy ways, hast thou not glorified:” – Daniel 5:23

-There is a key theme throughout both these stories, of God reminding these kings about His ultimate Kingship; but then with two different responses.
+Throughout both these stories, there is a key theme of God reminding these kings about His ultimate Kingship; but then with two different responses.

 4. Years and Days